lsst-dm/dmtn-031/index.rst

    mention it the "Primary differences" section.]

 PPMb has two main tolerances which can be softened as subsequent attempts are made to match the source data to the reference catalog.
 These are the maximum match distance :math:`\delta_{tol}` and the number of spokes which can fail to find a proper match before moving on to the next center point.
 We soften the match distance by doubling it each after the number of patterns requested has failed.
-We also independently add 1 to number of spokes allowed to fail.
+We also independently add 1 to the number of spokes we attempt to test before exiting.
+We still require the same :math:`N` point complexity of the pattern but we can test a total number of :math:`N - M -2 ` spokes before exiting.
 These two softenings allow the algorithm enough flexibility to match to most stellar densities, cameras, and filters.

 #######
 Testing